 Anyone what to upgrade this with a starchitecture review?

-222 East 21st Street or 571 Ocean Avenue: In a brief look at past work of this developer and architect, there are concerns regarding the use of materials and the lack of detailing and the possibility that a brick façade and other contextual elements will be poorly done.
+222 East 21st Street or 571 Ocean Avenue: In a brief look at the past work of this developer and architect, there are concerns regarding the use of materials and the lack of detailing, and the possibility that a brick façade and other contextual elements will be poorly done.
 If you are interested in doing some homework representing AKNA, use the Contact link.

 Two reasons for compiling the following information for review so far: